 Last up is the vegan Juicy ‘Gine, which is a tasty spin on one of the now-popular Neapolitan street food versions of the giant sandwich.
 The ‘Gine is filled with smoky aubergine parmigiana, alongside MIRA’s own cashew cheese, juicy aubergines, fresh basil and pine nuts.
 And you’d be wrong to assume that this one was less saucy than the others, with the cashew cheese really stealing the show – a flavour worth a try for both vegans and non-vegans alike.

-Taking up residence at Ancoats’ The Crown & Kettle pub every Saturday and Sunday from 12pm until sell-out, it’s not hard to see why locals have been going absolutely pazzesco for the saucy sarnies, with their first-ever weekend just last month selling out completely.
+Taking up residence at Ancoats’ The Crown & Kettle pub every Thursday-Sunday from 12pm until sell-out, it’s not hard to see why locals have been going absolutely pazzesco for the saucy sarnies, with their first-ever weekend just last month selling out completely.

 In addition to their core menu, MIRA also experiments with a number of wild cards, too, which occasionally pop up for Mancs to get their hands on.
 Want more info on how to get your hands on one?
 Keep up with the latest over on their Instagram here.